 Kim Henderson is the author of 50 Simple Steps to Save the World’s Rainforests (Freedom Press, 2012), recipient of the 2012 Green Book Festival, “Best How-to” award, Runner Up in the “Best How-to” category of the 2013 Paris Book Festival and Finalist in the Science/Nature/Environment category of the 2013 Next Generation Indie Book Awards.
 Rainforest activists “Amazon John” Easterling and Olivia Newton-John Easterling contribute the book’s foreword.

 About the Book: While many of us know the sobering facts about tropical rainforests, few know what we can do to help.
 That’s where 50 Simple Steps to Save the World’s Rainforests comes in.
-The future of the world’s rainforests lies to a large extent in our collective hands and how we choose to shop and live, since demand is what fuels the most destructive forces driving deforestation—agriculture, logging, and resources extraction.
+With demand fueling the most destructive forces driving deforestation—agriculture, logging, and resources extraction, the future of the world’s rainforests lies to a large extent in our collective “consumer” hands in how we choose to shop and live.

 “50 Simple Steps to Save the World’s Rainforests gives practical ways to stem the disaster of rainforest destruction.
 Read it and you’ll learn a lot, follow its advice and you’ll make a difference.
 I highly recommend this book to all who care about planet Earth.”